textileio/textile/README.md

 ## Install

-`npm install js-textile`
+`npm install @textile/textile`

 ## Usage

-`js-textile` provides access to Textile APIs in apps based on a Project Token.
+`@textile/textile` provides access to Textile APIs in apps based on a Project Token.
 For details on getting an app token, see [textileio/textile](https://github.com/textileio/textile) or join the [Textile Slack](https://slack.textile.io).

 ### Threads APIs